ChadHayes91/Chad_Hayes_Portfolio/README.md

 ## Project 3: CS 6491 Computer Graphics <br> 2D Well-Structured Vector Field Triangulation

-This project also used Processing (same as project 1) and an input vector field (a triangle mesh where each vertex also has a vector associated to it) to realign the input vector field so that the edges in the mesh's triangles follow the vector's directional flow.
+This project also used "Processing" (same as project 1) and an input vector field (a triangle mesh where each vertex also has a vector associated to it) to realign the input vector field so that the edges in the mesh's triangles follow the vector's directional flow.

 ### Links
 GitHub Page: [https://chadhayes91.github.io/Well-Structured-Vector-Field-Triangulation/](https://chadhayes91.github.io/Well-Structured-Vector-Field-Triangulation/) <br>